KERTLES/Project-Beta/README.md

 Explain your models and integration with the inventory microservice, here.

 1. Set up different views needed to list and create automobiles in Inventory.
+And make sure that there is an object for each model created in the database.
 2. Automobile has foreign key to the vehicle model, and vehicle model has a foreign key to the manufacturer.
+So
 3. Create a object of each in database to start working on Sales Microservice.
 4. Sales microservices - broken down into 4 models; Customer, Sales Person, Sale Record, and Automobile Value object to the autombileInventory model.
 The first 3 are entites and have ids.
 The last one is just a value object that keeps track of polled Vin data.
 5. Sales, Services, and Invetory are each independent services with their own bounded contexts.
 Sales and Inventory are microservices that must poll for data from the inventory database when needed.